 Chamblee Dunwoody Road at Spalding Drive

 The primary objective of the proposed intersection improvement project is to address safety concerns.
 Undesirable intersection geometry is the root cause of the safety problems at the intersection.
-Primary southbound commuting traffic cannot see oncoming traffic from along eastbound Spalding Drive for a sufficient distance to make safe turning and gap decisions.
-The lack of visibility is due to a combination of vertical and horizontal curves in Spalding Drive.
-The severe skew of the intersection further limits visibility along the approaches.
+Primary southbound traffic cannot see oncoming traffic from along eastbound Spalding Drive for a sufficient distance to make safe turning and gap decisions.
+The severe angle of the intersection further limits visibility along the approaches.
 Given the intersection alignment, a high number of angle crashes occur, which supports the need for a safety improvement at this intersection.

 Additionally, the City of Dunwoody has placed emphasis on pedestrian and bicycle safety and connectivity through this intersection.
-That goal is embodied in the City of Dunwoody’s Comprehensive Transportation Plan and has been included in every capital improvement project.
-Pedestrian safety is the other major safety challenge in the project area.
 The intersection lacks signalized pedestrian facilities, with no pedestrian signals or push buttons at any crossing.
-These deficiencies will be remedied with the construction of these intersection improvements.
+These deficiencies will be remedied with the construction of the proposed intersection improvements.

-After presentation of three options at a public meeting, followed by direction from the City Council, staff is working with the project consultant to further the design work for a modified version of the Option A presented at the public meeting.
-The resultant intersection improvements will improve the safety for vehicles and pedestrians, traffic operations, and way-finding improvements.
+After presentation of three options at a public meeting, followed by direction from the City Council, the final plans were developed for a modified version of Option A. The resultant intersection improvements will improve the safety for vehicles and pedestrians.
 Additionally, this improvement will respect and maintain the character of the surrounding existing neighborhoods and minimize impacts to property owners.

 The planned intersection improvement will add left turn lanes on the Chamblee Dunwoody and Spalding legs of the intersection.
-Pedestrian enhancements would include bike lanes and sidewalks would be added along Chamblee Dunwoody Road and Spalding Road as well as signalized pedestrian crossings.
-The planned intersection improvements construction zone will be entirely within the City of Dunwoody municipal limits.
-The construction will likely cost around $1M and will be locally funded.
+Other enhancements include bike lanes and sidewalks along Chamblee Dunwoody Road and Spalding Road as well as signalized pedestrian crossings.

 RECENT PROJECT UPDATES